nickbstudy/notes/Angular/RxJS-Signals/Observables.md

+#### Observables

+Observables are a collection of events of data values emitted over time.
+They are created from an event or data source
+- User actions
+- Application events (routing, forms)
+- Response from an HTTP request
+- Internal structures

-Suffix with a $ to indicate a variable is an `observable` and requires subscribing.
+Suffix variables with a $ to indicate it is an `observable` and requires subscribing.

-Emits 3 callback functions:
+They emit 3 callback functions:
-`next: item => ...`
-`error: err => ...`
+`next: item => ...` - `item` can be anything such as primitives, events, objects, an array, observable, or http response `error: err => ...`
 `complete: () => ...`

-Shown above as lambdas, but they could be functions defined somewhere else.
+They can be synchronous or asynchronous (depending on the behaviour of the source), and have finite or infinite emissions.
+The above examples are lambdas but they could even be a function defined elsewhere.

+---

 If you subscribe you should always unsubscribe later too (typically in `ngOnDestroy`), to help prevent bugs and memory leaks.